Someone Bought A New Honda CR-Z In 2020, Four Years After It Was Killed

 If you're interested, there might still be one lodged somewhere.

-It's that time of the year that sales figures for 2020 are pouring in.
+It's that time of the year again, and yes, sales figures for 2020 have started to pour in.
 And while we aren't really expecting positive values from the whole industry because of the pandemic, we pretty much see interesting numbers based on the official releases.
 One of which is from Honda, which includes sales figures from Acura as well.

 Based on the official data, someone bought one Honda CR-Z in 2020.
 We're not sure exactly when and where, but it wasn't in December.
 That's around four years after the Japanese automaker ended its life.